 Matthew Bornfreund leverages experience as a federal regulator to counsel financial institutions and fintechs on all aspects of their regulated operations and help them launch new products and services.
 As an attorney in the Legal Division at the Federal Reserve Board, he reviewed regulatory applications and drafted agency rules.
 He draws on that experience to help his clients see around corners and navigate the complex and evolving laws in the banking and financial services sectors.
-Matthew also has an IT background, which enables him to facilitate relationships between technology companies and financial services providers and provide insights at the intersection of technology and emerging regulations.
+Matthew also has an IT background, which enables him to facilitate relationships between banks and their third-party service providers, including the development of risk management programs for technology service providers.

 Financial institutions look to Matthew for advice on chartering and licensing, capital and liquidity requirements, permissible activities and investments, affiliate transactions, and seeking M&A approvals, among other regulatory matters.
-Matthew advises payment services providers on card network rules, state and federal compliance, anti-money laundering, and consumer compliance.
+Matthew advises banks and payment services providers on card network rules, ACH network rules, anti-money laundering, and related consumer compliance issues.
 He also helps financial institutions and fintech companies partner to establish financial services applications, payments platforms, and integrated financial products.

 Core regulatory advice

 Counsels U.S. and non-U.S. banks and financial services firms on a wide array of regulatory, supervisory, transactional, and compliance matters.
 Advises clients on strategy for submitting applications to and communicating with regulators and other government agencies.
 Clients include traditional and nontraditional banks, fintech companies, private equity funds, and payment services firms.

 Fintech and bank partnerships